microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-external-groups.md

     * A Microsoft Entra group.
     * Another external group, including nested external groups.

-3. After you create the group, you can add members to the group.
+3. After you create the group, you can add members to it.
 The following examples show how to add members to an external group.

     ```http
     POST https://graph.microsoft.com/beta/external/connections/{connectionId}/groups/{groupId}/members